2020 Nova Scotia attacks: Personality and police memorabilia hobbies

 Witnesses described Wortman as paranoid, manipulative, and controlling.
+A psychiatrist Wortman visited four times in 2000 listed that he had a "narcissistic personality."
 According to Wortman's uncle, Wortman and his mother were abused by his father, a chronic petty thief who liked to manipulate the system to avoid paying money and that Wortman may have learned those habits from him.
 A cousin described Wortman as "almost a career criminal" who did "a lot of stuff but never got caught."
 A neighbour said Wortman was obsessed with his spouse and tended to be "jealous about things with her".
 Residents were suspicious that Wortman was stockpiling gasoline and propane tanks, and they reported hearing him brag about having lime and muriatic acid to dispose of bodies.

 Neighbours also said that Wortman struggled with alcohol use and his business was negatively affected by the COVID-19 pandemic, which forced all non-essential denturist services in Nova Scotia to close.
 According to his spouse, Wortman, who took her across Nova Scotia in the hours before the attacks, had been "consumed" by the pandemic for weeks and believed he was going to die.
 He was also fearful that Prime Minister Justin Trudeau would begin controlling money, which prompted him to make hefty bank withdrawals.
 Additionally, Wortman communicated with an acquaintance via email about how other people were not prepared for it and how he was "well-armed" in advance.

 According to his yearbook, Wortman aspired to become a police officer.
 However, his partner informed police after the attacks that Wortman disliked law enforcement and "thought he was better than them".
 He had a hobby of buying law enforcement memorabilia and refurbishing old police cruisers.
 At the time of the attacks, he was in possession of four such cruisers.
 Police found two of them on fire at his Portapique property and a third at his Halifax property, while Wortman initially drove the fourth during the attacks.
 One person called Wortman's home a "shrine" for the RCMP.
 He stored two of the vehicles behind his denture clinic.

 According to a businessman in Dieppe, Wortman inquired about buying a decommissioned RCMP cruiser from him in 2017 or 2018, claiming to be a retired officer who wanted to park the vehicle outside his house to deter thieves.
 For price reasons, he did not buy it.
 A witness claimed Wortman tended to dress up in a police uniform and role-play.